Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 Then compile your contract

-We will write the pokeAndGetFeedback function later, let pass to unit testing
+We will write the pokeAndGetFeedback function later, let's do unit testing first !

 We will test only the poke function for now